Smart glasses still don't feel like a must-have piece of tech yet, but the Huawei Eyewear II are a strong attempt at proving that they are.

 Huawei X Gentle Monster Eyewear II: Price and availability

-The Eyewear II are easy to pick up the U.K. You can find them at the Huawei Store or on Amazon, Very or Currys.
+The Eyewear II are easy to pick up the U.K. You can find them at the Huawei Store (opens in new tab) or on Amazon (opens in new tab), Very (opens in new tab) or Currys (opens in new tab).
 However with Huawei not welcome in the U.S., you'll need to go on a hunt through auction sites to see if there are pairs available to import.

 Both designs of the Eyewear II cost £310, although buying them through Huawei lets you access special discounts for other accessories, plus a free basic smartwatch too.